HaeyoonJo/intuit_MLOps_paymentSystem_craft_demo/README.md

 ## Run the Container
 Run the `risk-engine` image in a container attached to the network.

-The Risk Engine is Flask based and we will use 5000 port number in order to communicate with it

 This runs the container detached, names it `risk-engine`, attaches it to `risk-engine-net`, publishes port 5000, and uses the `risk-engine` image.